romainchapou/confiture.nvim/README.md

 `:Confiture build_and_run` is an additional command implicitly defined by `@build` and `@run`.

 - If there is a `@build` command defined, launch the `build` command.
-Then if it succeeded, launch the `run` command.
+Then, if it succeeded, launch the `run` command.
 - If there is no `@build` command defined, simply launch the `run` command.

 This will not use [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch).